 Thanksgiving Turkey Recipes Worthy of Center Stage

 Roast turkey, turkey breasts, deep-fried turkey, even turkey sliders!
-Whether you’re a T-Day newbie or a seasoned pro, these turkey recipe ideas just might start a new holiday tradition.
+Whether you’re a T-Day newbie or a seasoned pro, these 40 Thanksgiving turkey recipes just might start a new holiday tradition.

 (Want more Thanksgiving recipes and tips?
 Check out our big Yummly Thanksgiving page!)